Manage Obesity: Begin Exercise?

 Before beginning a new exercise or diet program it is essential to speak with your doctor.
 Medical intervention is necessary because your doctor may want to help you stay within certain guidelines to better manage any illness, disorder, or disease.
 Having appropriate information related to current health limitations can literally save your life.
 If you are managing an illness, medications, or physical limitations, exercise is extremely important and the benefits of regular exercise within the parameters of your existing limitations far outweigh the risks of exercise in most cases.

 Most people, who are not obese, can’t really understand what it is like for a person to be extremely limited in activities of daily living.
 Daily tasks, taken for granted by most people, are very difficult if not impossible for obese and morbidly obese people.
 For example, many obese people cannot tie their shoes, get in and out of chairs, seats, and vehicles.
 In fact, an astonishingly high number of morbidly obese people cannot leave their home.
 That said—exercise is possible for all people who can move.
+Obese people who do exercise regain quality of life.

 Perception of obesity vs reality of healing and healthier living.